draber/draber.github.io/README.md

 ![Bookmarks](img/bookmarklet.png)

-The Spelling Bee Assistant three new panels to Spelling Bee.
+This one, _Spelling Bee Assistant_ adds three new panels to the game.

 ### Stats